 - Leaders in translational research programs that create new approaches to cancer care that span the UC campuses:

-- Directors of shared resources:
+- Directors of core resources:

 Departmental faculty members pursuing research in cancer collaborate with the following UC Davis units and programs: School of Veterinary Medicine; Stem Cell Program; Comprehensive Cancer Center; California National Primate Research Center; Mouse Biology Program; Center for Health Informatics; Mutant Mouse Pathology Laboratory; Center for Neuroscience; MIND Institute; Program in International and Community Nutrition; Alzheimer's Disease Center, and more.

 Meet some of our faculty and their research related to cancer:

 - Stowell Chair in Experimental Pathology Xiao-Jing Wang leads head and neck cancer research within the department with a focus on immune mechanisms.
 She includes UC Davis in a multi-institutional head and neck SPORE grant with the University of Colorado.